1. HOW IS MY DATA ENCRYPTED?

 9. I FORGOT TO CHANGE A PASSWORD ON A WEBSITE AFTER CHANGING IT IN THE APP.
 IS MY PASSWORD LOST?

-No. If you generate a new password and save the credential afterwards, the recent password is not gone.
-You can restore the last saved password for a credential by clicking on “Change” and then in the options menu (3 dots) click on “Restore last password”.
+No. If you generate a new password and save the credential afterwards, the previous password is not gone.
+You can restore the last saved password of a credential by clicking on “Change” and then in the options menu (3 dots) click on “Restore last password”.

 10. HOW CAN I CLOSE THE OVERLAY WINDOW?